engineyard/ey-docs/pages/environment-create.md

     Select a runtime to run your applications in this environment.

   * ### Domain Name
     Set your domain name for this environment.
+This is the domain you intend to use for this application.
+If you are only adding one application to this environment, leave the Domain field blank (not set).

   * ### Region
     Select an AWS region for your environment.
 The default option is usually fine.